 Housed in the historic 1911 Elizabeth Milbank Anderson House.
 The Long Beach Museum of Art was founded in 1950 as a municipal art center for the city of Long Beach.
 In addition to checking out current, upcoming, and permanent exhibitions you can also visit LBMA’s Sculpture Garden designed to allow you to experience and reconnect with art in the current era of physical distancing.

 This 105-acre nature center is an oasis of natural habitat, providing sanctuary for animals, plant life, as well as humans looking to escape the hustle and bustle of city life.
-It contains about two miles of dirt trails and a ¼ mile paved trail wound around two lakes, a stream, and forested areas.
+It contains about two miles of dirt trails and a ¼-mile paved trail winding around two lakes, a stream, and forested areas.

 The mission of the Earl Burns Miller Japanese Garden is simple, “to provide a place of refuge, beauty and learning for all who enter its gates.”
 The garden is located on the campus of California State University, Long Beach, and features playful koi, winding pathways, a Tea House, and a Zen Garden.